-Our profit from continuing operations before tax was up 2% from £1,858m to £1,894m driven by increased income, including significantly improved mortgage lending on the previous year and an increase in customer deposits thanks to the savings rates we were able to offer our customers, reflecting the increase to the Bank of England base rate.
+Our profit from continuing operations before tax was up 2% from £1,858m to £1,894m driven by increased income, including significantly improved mortgage lending on the previous year and an increase in customer deposits thanks to the savings rates we were able to offer our customers, reflecting the increase to the Bank of England base

-Our CET1 capital ratio was again well above regulatory requirements at 15.2%. £1bn interim and special dividends were paid.
+Our adjusted RoTE improved to 14.1% reflecting improved income and lower costs, and our CET1 capital ratio was again well above regulatory requirements at 15.2%. £1bn interim and special dividends were paid.
 The difficult economic headwinds experienced throughout the year underlined the prudence of our approach to risk and a resilient balance sheet.